realworldocaml/book/en/08a-objects.md

 ```

 The object has an integer value `x`, a method `get` that returns x,
-and a method `set` that updates the value of x.
+and a method `set` that updates the value of `x`.

 The object type is enclosed in angle brackets `< ... >`, containing
 just the types of the methods.
-Fields, like x, are not part of the
+Fields, like `x`, are not part of the
 public interface of an object.
 All interaction with an object is
 through its methods.
 The syntax for a method invocation (also called
 "sending a message" to the object) uses the `#` character.